nabsonp/ICSE-2025/README.md

 # ICSE 2025

-Supplementary material of the paper A Catalog of Micro Frontends Anti-patterns.
+Supplementary material for the paper _A Catalog of Micro Frontends Anti-patterns_.
+All these documents are also available on Zenodo: https://zenodo.org/records/14241735.

 ### Anti-patterns
 Versions of the catalog with anti-patterns problems, solutions and examples.